Woodcote Park: Nineteenth century

-In 1812 the house was described in the following terms:
+In 1828 the house was described in the following terms:

-"The mansion is situated in a vale, at the foot of a well wooded eminence, which rises rather abruptly to the south.
+The mansion is situated in a vale, at the foot of a well wooded eminence, which rises rather abruptly to the south.
 The east or entrance front is represented in the view given, as seen from the opposite eminence.
 The basement is cased with stone, and the remainder of the building is stuccoed.
 It consists of a centre with wings extending in a curvilinear form, and presents an extensive and very imposing frontage.
 A flight of steps, with balustrade, conducts to the hall which is of good dimensions, and is adorned with coupled Corinthian columns supporting a frieze.
 Amongst the principal apartments, of which five are en-suite, are two withdrawing-rooms; the walls of the smaller were decorated and painted, as also the ceiling, by foreign artists.
 The library is a very splendid room, being ornamented with a profusion of gilding on a blue ground.
 On the ceiling is painted Ganymede, by Verrio.
 An apartment, styled the painted room, has its walls covered with designs illustrative of the Greek romance of Daphnis and Chloe.
 At the west end of the building an apartment, formerly used as a chapel, has a painted ceiling representing the Resurrection, by Verrio.
 On the first floor is a room 40 feet by 28, and 18 feet high.
-The park lies about a mile south of the village of Epsom, and contiguous to the race-course; it contains about 350 acres."
+The park lies about a mile south of the village of Epsom, and contiguous to the race-course; it contains about 350 acres.

 Twentieth century

 In 1913 the house was purchased by the Royal Automobile Club, which had been seeking a country club with the potential for a golf course for its members.
 Most of the fine interiors commissioned by the Calverts were then removed by the RAC; the club instructed one Harold G. Lancaster of 55 Conduit St to remove the historic rooms and sell them at auction.

-During the First World War, Woodcote Park was taken over for a military training camp, nicknamed "Tin City", which accommodated over 5,500 men.
-It was also the location of the largest convalescent hospital, built by the 21st Battalion of the Royal Fusiliers, with over 3,800 beds.
-The first patients were Australian and New Zealand troops from Gallipoli, later followed by Canadian troops from the Battle of the Somme.
+First World War

+In 1914, during the First World War, the War Office requisitioned Woodcote Park for a military training camp for the Universities and Public School Brigade (18th–21st (Service) Battalians, Royal Fusiliers).
+With construction beginning in November 1914, the camp was built in two sections, 'The Farm Camp' and the 'Ridge Camp'.
+Built with over 100 huts, to accommodate 5,400 men and 200 officers, the camp was complete with facilities including water, sanitation, roads, mess halls, a recreation hall, chapel, post office and general store.